bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-01-celebrating-britains-first-black-star.md

+---
+layout: post
+title: Celebrating Britain's First Black Screen Star
+published: true
+date: 2021-08-01
+readtime: true
+categories: ['EARL CAMERON']
+tags: [Talks]
+metadata:
+pdf: '2021-08-01-celebrating-britains-first-black-screen-star.pdf'
+---

 _Actor-director Burt Caesar presents an illustrated overview of the unique seven-decade career in film and television of this modest pioneer.
 Panel discussions featuring guests such as Esther Anderson, Carmen Monroe, Corrina Antrobus and Baroness Lola Young will consider Earl Cameron’s skill, achievement and legacy._

 In 2001, Thomas Baptiste attended an audition for a role in an episode of BBC1’s _EastEnders_.
 However, when he arrived at Elstree, he immediately recognised another veteran screen actor, Earl Cameron, who was also up for the part.
 Embracing his old friend, Thomas said: ‘If I’d known you were going to be here today, I would have stayed at home!’
 This was Thomas’s personal tribute to an actor he respected.
 Cameron had been a professional actor since 1941, and in 2001 he was still in demand.
-Cameron got
-the part.
+Cameron got the part.

 For several decades, generations of black actors have been paying tribute to Cameron.
 Nadia Cattouse, who co-starred with Cameron in several TV dramas of the 1950s and 1960s, described him as someone that black actors in Britain had the highest regard for: ‘We all liked and admired him.
 He worked all the time, and gave each role tremendous dignity and humanity.’
 When Cameron passed away at the age of 102 on 3 July 2020, Paterson Joseph tweeted: ‘His generation’s pioneering shoulders are what my generation of actors stand on.
 No shoulders were broader than this gentleman with the voice of god and the heart of a kindly prince.’